-I learned from the Silverlight identity project to bring your own personal interests to the table.
+I learned from this Silverlight project to bring your own personal interests to the table.
 They can often resonate with others.
 It can be an urge to function reactively and stick to what we’ve done before.
-In my own experience, great design can come, not by copying trends, but by engaging personal curiosity.
+Yet if we move past copying trends, great design can come by engaging personal curiosity.

-I installed software called “Fyre” (formally de Jong Explorer), and started manipulating the mathematical parameters of Fractals and Chaos.
-From there, and other Fyre-produced images, I started working them into a logo lockup.
+I installed software called “Fyre” (formally de Jong Explorer), which produces visualizations of chaotic functions.
+Within the software I started manipulating the mathematical parameters of the software.
+From there, and other Fyre-produced images, I worked the visualizations into a logo lockup.